Ian2020/ledgerawk/README.md

 ### To Do

+* reader_santander is leaving spaces on the end of some lines
 * See the todos in the script files, use red-green-refactor to fix them!
 * Make clipboard work
 * Make it work as above!
 Just one command